uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

 - **Other changes**: If you made other changes to your code, such as refactoring large parts of your code, make sure to specify this too.

-You should consider the ``README`` file as important as the changes you are making to your code: resubmissions that do not include the information requested above may not be graded at all.
+You should consider the ``README`` file as important as the changes you are making to your code: **resubmissions that do not include the information requested above may not be graded at all**.

 In general, if you are making a resubmission that only involved addressing rubric items, without adding substantial new code to your submission, there is a high likelihood that addressing all the rubric items will bump your Code